Novu Wellness Mental Health

 Here are the main types:

 • SSRIs (Selective Serotonin Reuptake Inhibitors): Zoloft, Prozac, Lexapro.
-Most commonly used.
+It is the most commonly used.
 They help raise serotonin levels to ease depression and anxiety.

 • SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors): Effexor, Cymbalta.
 These affect both serotonin and norepinephrine to treat mood and nerve-related anxiety.